devamp05/LineEditor-MVC/README.md

 This project is a JavaFX application for drawing, manipulating, and interacting with lines using a full **Model-View-Controller (MVC)** architecture.
 It demonstrates key concepts such as event handling, snapping objects to a grid, undo/redo functionality, grouping, selection and multiple selection.
 The project was developed as part of a university assignment and highlights advanced JavaFX and software design principles.

+## Technologies and Concepts
+- **JavaFX**: For the user interface and graphical interactions.
+- **Model-View-Controller (MVC)**: Clear separation of concerns:
+  - `LineModel`: Represents the data layer, storing objects like lines and groups.
+  - `DView`: Immediate-mode graphical view for rendering objects.
+  - `AppController`: Handles user interactions and interprets input using a state machine.
+- **Publish-Subscribe**: Communication between models and views.
+- **Point Transforms**: For rotating and scaling objects.
+- **State Machine**: For interaction handling in the controller.
+- **Gate Keeper Pattern**: Communication between model and controller happens only with models public API.

 ## Features

 ### 1: Point Transforms and Snap-to-Grid